 The van life movement is booming.
 From 2020 to 2022, the number of van lifers in the U.S. grew from 1.9 million to 3.1 million, according to Bankrate (How to Insure a Van).

-This surge reflects a shift away from traditional homeownership, with 78% of Americans viewing it as part of the American Dream, yet 56% of non-homeowners citing insufficient income as a barrier.
-Van life offers an affordable, adventurous alternative, but proper insurance is critical to protect this lifestyle.
+This surge reflects a shift away from traditional homeownership, with 78% of Americans viewing it as part of the American Dream; yet, 56% of non-homeowners cite insufficient income as a barrier.
+Van life offers an affordable and adventurous alternative, but proper insurance is crucial to protect this lifestyle.

 Conclusion